f/delorean/docs/views.md

 In larger applications, it may become inefficient to watch all stores for changes.
 The `watchStores` property is an array, defined on your component, containing the names of stores you want the component to watch for changes.
-This property is optional, and when omitted, all stores associated with the passed `dispatcher` will be watched.
+This property is optional, and when omitted, all stores associated with the `dispatcher` will be watched.
 Store name strings should match the keys of the stores returned in the `dispatchers`'s `getStores` method.